ShockJake/diff-app/Readme.md

     make all

-To install or uninstall it on your machine use:
+To install it on your machine use:

-    sudo make un/install
+    sudo make install

 *"Clean"* rule also provided: